Bečov nad Teplou

 Bečov nad Teplou (Petschau) is a town in Karlovy Vary District in the Karlovy Vary Region of the Czech Republic.
 It has about 900 inhabitants.
+The town is located on the Teplá River in the Slavkov Forest.

+Bečov nad Teplou was founded in the 14th century.
 The historic town centre is well preserved and is protected by law as urban monument zone.
+The main landmark is the complex of Bečov Castle and Bečov Chateau, which is protected as a national cultural monument.
+The castle is known for the Reliquary of St. Maurus.

 Administrative division

 Bečov nad Teplou consists of three municipal parts (in brackets population according to the 2021 census):